ssmirr/appdev-chapters/active-record.md

 rails generate migration SomeRandomNameForTheMigrationClass
 ```

-The name of the migration class should be descriptive of our intention for it, so for this one let's use `CreateContacts`:
+But, it would be better if the name of the migration class was descriptive of our intention for it, so for this one let's use `CreateContacts`:

 ```bash
 rails generate migration CreateContacts